 Summer is by far my favorite season, I love everything about it.
 Like, I can’t think of something I dislike about it.
-If I had to pick three things that I love most about summer it would be the heat, the happy atmosphere, and the activities.
+If I had to pick three things that I love most about this season it would be the heat, the happy atmosphere, and the activities.

 Like I mentioned, I am a warm weather kind of gal, so even if it’s “warm” out in Michigan, I am probably cold.
 Chances are, in addition to my beach-preparation, I am prepared for a 70 degree (Fahrenheit) windy day where I need a sweater.
 Living near the lake, we get what is called Lake-Effect, which essentially means the wind that blows across the water is cooler than it would be in the middle of the state.
 So, on a windy day, it can be chilly, by my standards (keep in mind my ideal temperature is 85 – 90 degrees).

 Unless it’s lightning out, it is always beach volleyball weather.
 I played varsity and club volleyball in high school and absolutely love it.
 So, being able to play beach volleyball with friends nearly every day is one of my favorite activities.
 There is a Facebook group I am a part of that plays volleyball several times a week.
 Whoever can show up does.
 It’s amazing, because not only do I get to play volleyball, but I get to meet new people!

 My second favorite part of summer is the atmosphere.
 In Michigan, we have fairly long winters.
 During this season, people just don’t go out if it’s not a necessity.
 But in the summer, everyone is out-and-about, walking around town, crowding the beaches, out on the lake in their boats, throwing parties, walking the boardwalk.
 You name it, someone is doing it!